The Prime Minister of Canada

 Here are eight of the current government’s most high-profile and influential cabinet ministers.
 Most of these people sit on the cabinet committee for Agenda, Results and Communications, which has the largest influence on the overall priorities of the government.
 Prime Minister Justin Trudeau (b.
 1971) has placed a particular priority on appointing racial minorities, women, and immigrants to key cabinet positions.

-Chrystia Freeland, Foreign Minister
+Chrystia Freeland, Deputy Prime Minister

 Harjit Singh Sajjan, Minister of Defense